SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 ### Hardiness (1) ###

 The character can take damage better than normal.
 She add 1 per rank to her damage resistance total against any type of damage.

-Hypermovement (1)
+### Hypermovement (1) ###

-The character is extremely fast, adding
-+2 meters per round per rank to her base
-Move rate, which in turn affects all other types of movement.
+The character is extremely fast, adding +2 meters per round per rank to her base Move rate, which in turn affects all other types of movement.

-Immortality (7)
+### Immortality (7) ###

 The character is immortal, though she will grow older, at a decreased pace compared to the rest of her species.
 If she is reduced to zero Body Points, she doesn't die.
 She will not go unconscious or bleed to death (as mortally wounded characters do), but she will not heal without psionic or similar special aid or the Accelerated Healing Special Ability -- her arms could be blown off, her abdomen eviscerated, or whatever.
 She may perform only the most minimal of physical actions, such as squirming, and some actions may be impossible.
 She may rely on her Agility for initiative purposes only.

 There should be one particular set of circumstances whereby the character will die forever.
 These sets of circumstances should not be too unusual -- killed directly by an Extranormal blast, drowning decapitation, and so on are all good examples.

 A character may not have this ability more than once.

-Immunity (1)
+### Immunity (1) ###

 The character is highly resistant to disease and poisons and receives a +1D per rank to Strength or stamina checks when determining whether he has contracted an illness or suffering from ingested poisons.

-Increased Attribute (2)
+### Increased Attribute (2) ###

 Some extraordinary training or physiological trait allows the character to gain +1 bonus per rank to all rolled totals related to that attribute.

-33

-Chapter 2

-(For Strength, this also includes the damage resistance total and Strength
+(For Strength, this also includes the damage resistance total and Strength Damage.)
-Damage.)
 A character may have multiple ranks of this Special Ability, as well as multiple versions of it.

-Note: To get another rank in this
-Special Ability after character creation costs 4 times the number in front of the "D" of the attribute that it affects plus the number of ranks currently in the Special Ability.
-(This is instead of the normal cost to increase Special
+Note: To get another rank in this Special Ability after character creation costs 4 times the number in front of the "D" of the attribute that it affects plus the number of ranks currently in the Special Ability.
+(This is instead of the normal cost to increase Special Abilities.)
-Abilities.)

-Infravision/
-Ultravision (1)
+### Infravision/ Ultravision (1) ###
 The character gains the ability to see in the dark using either infravision or ultravision.
 Infravision allows the character to see changes in heat, while ultravision enables the character to make the most of the available light.
-Each provides a +2 per rank in a single version of this
-Special Ability to sight-based rolls while in dim or dark conditions.
+Each provides a +2 per rank in a single version of this Special Ability to sight-based rolls while in dim or dark conditions.
 Obviously, extreme heat or bright light (including daylight) prevent this Special Ability from working.

-Intangibility (5)
+### Intangibility (5) ###

 The character can reduce his physical density to virtually zero for one minute per rank.
 During that time, his damage resistance score against physical and energy attacks is +3D per rank, but his movement rate is